SvOlli/sorbus/doc/32x32display.md

 - $D308: width of DMA in pixels-1 (5 bit, $00=one pixel, $1f sets a full line)
 - $D309: height of DMA in pixels-1 (5 bit, $00=one line, $1f sets full height)
 - $D30A: linestep of source in pixels-1 (8 bit)
-- $D30B: transparency color for $D302/3
+- $D30B: transparency color
 - $D30C: colormap / brightness? (bits 7-6)
 - $D30D: custom colormap data stream

 (defaults are starting at $d302: $00,$cc,$00,$00,$00,$00,$1f,$1f,$1f,$00,$00)

+If not all bits of a register are required, those will be masked out/ignored.

-Value written do $D300/1 indecades mode:
+Value written do $D300/1 indicades mode (can be or'ed together):
 $00: plain copy
+$01: transparency: no copy when source color = transparent
+$02: transparency: no copy when destination color = transparent
+$04: transparency: only copy when destination color = transparent
+$06: no nothing

+Color palettes:
+$00: Insane's RGBI2222
-$01: transparency
+$01: Custom

-If not all bits of a register are required, those will be masked out/ignored.
+$04: C64-like
+$05: C16-like

+Custom defined color palettes are always specified in RGB444.

 Since the board just sniffes the bus, DMA from internal drive is not detected.